-Following Facebook's dramatic rebranding as 'Meta', interest in virtual environments and the metaverse as a whole has boomed.
-This has remained a hot topic lately amongst social media and news outlets, with investors jumping into the newest craze.
-Metaverse-related cryptocurrencies such as The Sandbox (SAND) and Decentraland (MANA) exploded with investors trading more than $500 million USD worth of digital land (a claim to a piece of land within a digital environment) across various games in the past 30 days with sales reaching highs of over $2 million for a single plot of LAND, according to data from Opensea.
+Following Facebook's rebranding as 'Meta', interest in virtual environments and the metaverse boomed.
+As a result, the Metaverse has made inroads into mainstream media, been a hot topic on crypto Twitter and, crucially, seen investor attention, particularly during the 2021 bull market..
+Metaverse-related cryptocurrenciesSandbox (SAND) and Decentraland (MANA) have led the way as investors traded more than $500 million USD worth of digital land (a claim to a piece of land within a digital environment) across various games in the30 days following December 6th 2021, with sales reaching highs of over $2 million for a single plot of LAND, according to data from Opensea.

 Catch up on part 1 of our metaverse deep dive here: The Cyber Big Bang: What is the Metaverse?

 Each of these companies provide an interesting view on how to protect their property during the digitisation of assets.
-The question seems to be: will the resources and power of the centralised bodies or the technology and security seen in the decentralised world prevail in the metaverse?
+The question seems to be: will the resources and power of the centralised bodies, or the technology and security seen in the decentralised world prevail in the metaverse?

 Disclaimer: This assessment does not consider your personal circumstances, and should not be construed as financial, legal or investment advice.
 These thoughts are ours only and should only be taken as educational by the reader.
 Under no circumstances do we make recommendation or assurance towards the views expressed in the blog-post.
 The Company disclaims all duties and liabilities, including liability for negligence, for any loss or damage which is suffered or incurred by any person acting on any information provided.